tommessick/startITunes/README.md

 # startITunes
 Creates and plays a playlist sorted by album and oldest time played

+Requires modules Mac::iTunes::Library::XML and Mac::AppleScript

-Command line arguments - Only the playlist name is required.
+Command line arguments

 playlist    - The name of the playlist